 10. Chicago, Illinois

-For the city goers, Chicago, Illinois, should be top of your list for a summer vacation.
+For the citygoers, Chicago, Illinois, should be on the top of your list for a summer vacation.
 It’s a culturally rich city (safe for solo travelers) that offers so much to do, including free things!

 11. Traverse City, Michigan

 If you are a curious person and you truly want to explore and discover, consider Traverse City, also known as the Cherry Capital of the World.
-If that doesn’t make your mouth water, then there are also some unique tours — wine tours, and ones by rickshaw or flashlight — and fun outdoor trails, river experiences (like a catamaran cruise or standup-paddleboard yoga), iconic landmarks, and freshwater beaches that will keep any boredom at bay.
+If that doesnโt make your mouth water, then there are also some unique tours (wine tours, and ones by rickshaw or flashlight), fun outdoor trails, interesting river experiences (like a catamaran cruise or standup-paddleboard yoga), iconic landmarks, and freshwater beaches that will keep any boredom at bay.

 Summer is a popular time here, because the weather is wonderful for enjoying the shoreline and other natural attractions in and around Traverse City, like Sleeping Bear Dunes National Lakeshore.
-July is the hottest month of the year, but temperatures are still relatively mild.
+July is the hottest month, but temperatures are still relatively mild.

 12. South Dakota road trip

-This is one of the warmer Midwest states, but temperatures are still below 90° F on average.
-It can also get a little humid and busy, but that doesn’t affect the fact that July is one of the most beautiful times to visit.
-The weather is gorgeous for hiking, fishing, and boating.
+This is one of the warmer Midwest states, but temperatures are still below 90ยฐ F on average.
+It can also get a little humid and busy, but that doesnโt affect the fact that July is one of the most beautiful times to visit.
+The weather is suitable for hiking, fishing, and boating.

 13. Apostle Islands Sea Caves, Wisconsin

 Sailing is an easy way to discover and feel a part of nature, making it a magical experience.
 One incredible sailboat destination is the sea caves at the Apostle Islands.
-Their geological structure is unique and beautiful, dating back about one billion years.
-Lake Superior is cleanest of all the Great Lakes, and it’s also the world’s largest freshwater lake, making it feel like an ocean.
+Their geological structure is unique and impressive, dating back about a billion years.
+Lake Superior is the cleanest of all the Great Lakes, and itโs also the worldโs largest freshwater lake, making it feel more like an ocean.

 South